We are pleased to advise that the Peer Mentoring scheme is now open and applications are currently being received.

 • the opportunity to develop more focused and supported goals

-Simply complete a request form stating who your preferred mentor is and we will ask them to contact you within ten working days of the request.
+GPs can simply complete a request form stating who your preferred mentor is and we will ask them to contact you within ten working days of the request.

-The form asks you a few simple questions to help the mentor prepare for your first session.
 This information will not be shared with anyone outside the Training Hub and the sessions are completely confidential.

 Once you have concluded your sessions, we will ask you to complete a feedback form to help us measure how effective the support has been.